 Other black hat techniques that Google is working to distinguish and punish include unqualified link building and even reporting competitors to move up the ranks.

+Managing and responding to Google Algorithm updates is an integral part of AndMine’s SEO services.
 So, now you know what SEO techniques not to use.
 It’s time to find out what best practice SEO you should be doing.

 Our goal, when we work with a client on their SEO strategy, is to optimise their website for search engines so that people can easily find them online; this will drive more traffic to their site.
 Google’s goal is to provide its audience with the most relevant results for their searches; this will keep Google as the most reliable search engine in the world.
 Using best practice SEO, these two goals are aligned: we help Google index your website and Google rewards you with great traffic.
 So, how do you achieve this?